Homemade Italian Sausage Recipe

 Italian sausage is ground pork often flavored with garlic and fennel seed.
 It comes in two different styles, sweet or hot.
 Hot Italian sausage usually is flavored with spicy red pepper, while the sweet version has no pepper in it.
 In addition, Italian sausage is a very popular pizza topping in coarse loose chunks or sliced links.

-Every holiday we celebrate seems to have Italian sausage as one of the items served.
-Whether in a sauce or grilled and served on a bun, it’s a very popular cased protein.
+In my family, Italian sausage is always part of our holiday celebrations.
+Whether it’s simmering in a rich sauce or grilled and served on a bun, it’s a very popular cased protein.
 My recipe is a balanced approach to the sweet and hot version with ingredients that complement each other and provide a lot of flavors.

 Ingredients and Substitutions